-There was a well-maintained radiation protection file in line with the Ionising Radiation Regulations (IRR) 1999 and Ionising Radiation (Medical Exposure) Regulations 2000 (IRMER).This file contained the names of the Radiation Protection Advisor and the Radiation Protection Supervisor as well as the necessary documentation pertaining to the maintenance of the X-ray equipment.
-Included in the file were the critical examination packs for the X-ray set along with the three-yearly maintenance logs and a copy of the local rules.

-We saw evidence in the staff records which showed they had completed radiography and radiation protection training.
+The practice held relevant documents in line with the lonising Radiation Regulations (IRR) 1999 and Ionising Radiation (Medical Exposure) Regulations 2000 (IRMER).
+This records contained the names of the Radiation Protection Advisor and the Radiation Protection Supervisor as well as the necessary documentation pertaining to the maintenance of the X-ray equipment.
+Included in the file was a comprehensive initial risk assessment for the X-ray set along with the three-yearly maintenance logs and a copy of the local rules.
+There was evidence in the staff records that they had completed radiography and radiation protection training.